 Is the pattern match routine.
 Its value is T if pat matches y.
-See pp. 2.22-2.23, For definition of 'match'.
+See pp. 2.22-2.23 For definition of 'match'.

 Note: before each search operation in the editor begins, the entire pattern is scanned for atoms or strings that end in at-signs.
-These are replaced by patterns of the form strings ending in at-signs, is really "If car[pat] is the atom e (at-sign), PAT will match with any literal atom or string whose initial character codes (up to the e) are the same as those in cdr[pat]."
+These are replaced by patterns of the form

+(CONS (QUOTE /@) (EXPLODEC atom)).
+Thus from the standpoint of EDIT4E, pattern type 5, atoms or strings ending in at-signs, is really "If car[pat] is the atom @ (at-sign), PAT will match with any literal atom or string whose initial character codes (up to the @) are the same as those in cdr[pat]."